What is Long-Term Care?

 - To protect their retirement savings; and

 According to the U.S. Department of Health & Human Services (HHS), nearly half of all people turning 65-years-old today will develop a chronic condition or disability that requires long-term care services.
 Most people will need services for less than two years, says HHS, but nearly 14% will require care for more than five years.
 There’s no way of knowing if you will be among the 14%.

-As documented above, Medicare covers only short nursing home stays or limited amounts of home health care when you need skilled nursing or rehabilitation.
+As documented above, Medicare covers only short nursing home stays or limited amounts of Health care services and supplies a doctor decides you may receive in your home under a plan of care established by your doctor.
+Medicare only covers home health care on a limited basis as ordered... when you need skilled nursing or rehabilitation.
 It does not pay for any form of custodial care.